sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 * [Overcoming catastrophic forgetting in neural networks](https://arxiv.org/abs/1612.00796)
 	* This is the first paper to propose the Elastic Weight Consolidation approach to solving Continual Learning.
 * [Compete to Compute](https://papers.nips.cc/paper/5059-compete-to-compute)
+	* This paper describes how the order of your training data matters.
 * [CORe50: a New Dataset and Benchmark for Continuous Object Recognition](http://proceedings.mlr.press/v78/lomonaco17a/lomonaco17a.pdf)
+	* This paper describes the CORe50 dataset.
+In addition, the authors
 * [Memory Efficient Experience Replay for Streaming Learning](https://arxiv.org/abs/1809.05922)
 *